Bird Friendly City

 Birds play an essential role in maintaining healthy and resilient ecosystems in our communities and our planet.
-But Canada’s birds need your help.
+But Canada’s birds need our help.
 There are three billion fewer birds in North America today than 50 years ago.
-Much of these losses are caused by preventable human activities including: window collisions, predation by outdoor pets, habitat loss and degradation due to urban sprawl and development, and light pollution to name a few.
+The City of Regina wants to help reverse this alarming trend.

 Preventing Window Collisions

-Did you know that 25 million birds in Canada die annually from collisions with glass?
+Did you know that 1 billion birds in North America die annually from collisions with glass?
 And it’s not just high-rises that kill birds.
-In fact, over 90% of collisions are caused by residential homes and low-rise buildings.
+The majority of collisions are caused by residential homes and low-rise buildings.

 What we can do: